Cloverfield (franchise): 10 Cloverfield Lane (2016)

 The second film, released in 2016, is a psychological horror film with science fiction elements directed by Dan Trachtenberg, produced by Abrams and Lindsey Weber, and written by Josh Campbell, Matt Stuecken, and Damien Chazelle.
 The film was developed from a script titled The Cellar, but under production by Bad Robot it was ultimately adapted to be set in the same universe as the first Cloverfield film, thus establishing the grounds for a franchise.

 The film follows a young woman in rural Louisiana, who is held in an underground bunker with two men who insist that a hostile event has left the surface of the Earth uninhabitable.
 The film presents the questionable truth of such statements made by the owner of the bunker.
 The film is presented in a typical third-person narrative, in contrast to its predecessor's found footage style.
 Critical response was largely positive, and the film grossed over $110 million against a $15 million budget.

 The Cloverfield Paradox (2018)

 The third film, released in 2018 on Netflix, is a science fiction horror film directed by Julius Onah, produced by Abrams and Weber, and written by Oren Uziel and Doug Jung.
 It is based on Uziel's original spec script God Particle which, like 10 Cloverfield Lane, was initially unconnected to the Cloverfield title.
 Set in 2028, the film follows a team of astronauts who are left stranded in space after they perform a particle accelerator test that causes their vessel, the Cloverfield Station, to travel into an alternate universe, from which they must find their way back.
 Meanwhile, the test causes other realities to open up on their home Earth, creating supernatural attacks across parallel universes.
 After the script was purchased by Paramount and Bad Robot, Abrams saw ways to adapt the film to be a centerpiece of the Cloverfield franchise; with the particle accelerator accident, he liked "how something in the future could be an origin for something in the past" to explain the events of the previous films and set up for additional narratives.

 By December 2016, Paramount Pictures removed God Particle from its schedule, and in its place a Cloverfield IMAX Film was added, to be released on February 2, 2018.
 On January 2, 2018, the film's release date was pushed back to April 20, 2018.
 At that time, the film's title was rumored to be Cloverfield Station.
 On February 4, 2018, during Super Bowl LII, a TV spot was shown announcing the film's title, The Cloverfield Paradox, followed by a surprise release of the film on Netflix after the game.
 The film received mostly negative critical reception.
 Paramount executives stated that handing off the release to Netflix was an easy way to get instant return on the film, and the surprise reveal and release a good way to keep in line with the "mystique" of the franchise.
-That said, they clarified that there will still be theatrical releases for future films in the series.
+That said, they stated that there would still be theatrical releases for future films in the series.